 Myler Bits

-I've been "blessed" with a horse that hates bits.
-These fall under the "tolerable" category.
+It took years to find a bit Mimi likes, and these are it.
 Yeah, they're not cheap.
 But the quality is unmatched.
 Beautiful balance, and a bit for just about every horse out there.
-Their Kimberwick with one of the comfort mouth snaffle mouthpieces is hard to beat, and a staple item.

 S-Hack

-I love the advent of the padded-noseband, aluminum-cheekpiece S-Hackamore.
+I love the padded-noseband, aluminum-cheekpiece S-Hackamore.
 This is my go-to piece of headgear, and if I have my preference, every single one of my horses will go in one of these.
 The ease of eating and drinking is fabulous for the horse, and I've felt like I've had just as much control with this as with a bit.
-(Caveat: The two I've used this set-up on consistently had a good arena base and were well-versed in respecting the bit and rein cues before the introduction of the hack.
-Some horses are just too strong or pull too much to do well in a hack.
-Know your horse...and test it on a safe trail first.)
+(Caveat: The ones I've used this set-up on consistently had a good arena base and were well-versed in respecting the bit and rein cues before the introduction of the hack.)

 Saddle Packs